andrew/ultimate-awesome/README.md

 - [awesome-list](https://github.com/johnhany/awesome-list) - A list of useful stuff in Machine Learning, Computer Graphics, Software Development, .
 - [fucking-awesome-datascience](https://github.com/correia-jpv/fucking-awesome-datascience) - 📝 An awesome Data Science repository to learn and apply for real world problems.
 With repository stars⭐ and forks🍴.
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
+- [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.
 - [awesome-comfyui](https://github.com/jalberty2018/awesome-comfyui) - A collection of awesome custom nodes for ComfyUI.
-- [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.
 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-ai-agents](https://github.com/nipunaranasinghe/awesome-ai-agents) - A curated list of frameworks, tools, and resources for building and deploying AI agents.
 From multi-agent systems to autonomous coding assistants, this repository covers the latest advancements in AI agent technology.
 Perfect for developers, researchers, and AI enthusiasts exploring the future of autonomous systems.
 - [awesome-genai](https://github.com/onebirdrocks/awesome-genai) - A curated collection of resources, tools, frameworks, and information related to Generative AI.
 - [stars](https://github.com/ju-c/stars) - A curated list of my GitHub stars!.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.
+- [awesome-production-machine-learning](https://github.com/eric-erki/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning.
 - [awesome-python-zh](https://github.com/awesome-code-resources/awesome-python-zh) - Python框架、库、软件和资源的精选列表.
 - [quantum-awesome](https://github.com/hoaiocom/quantum-awesome) - Curated list of awesome quantum resources, focusing on quantum software engineering and quantum applications.
 - [fucking-awesome-tensorflow](https://github.com/correia-jpv/fucking-awesome-tensorflow) - TensorFlow - A curated list of dedicated resources.
 With repository stars⭐ and forks🍴.